Reflecting on Our Legacy, Advancing Toward Equality

 AI Practicum with GC AI

 Join us for an immersive and empowering session tailored specifically to answer your AI questions.
-Limited to 45 guests, in this hands-on practicum you'll delve into the fascinating world of AI and its practical applications in the legal profession.
+Limited to 45 pre-registered guests, in this hands-on practicum you'll delve into the fascinating world of AI and its practical applications in the legal profession.
 During this session you'll have the opportunity to work directly with the cutting-edge AI platform GC AI, to empower you and seamless integrate AI technologies into your practice.
 Through our expert facilitator and GC AI CEO founder and tech executive, Cecilia Ziniti, you'll leave with a comprehensive understanding of AI's transformative power.
-But hurry, space is limited to just 45 lucky guests, so be sure to sign up through our conference app (once it launches) on a first-come, first-served basis.
-Don't miss out on this amazing opportunity!

 ______________________________________________________________________